German regulator warns Binance over stock tokens

-On Monday, Binance announced it would offer tokens, denominated in the exchange’s own cryptocurrency, giving investors exposure to MicroStrategy Inc, Microsoft Corp and Apple Inc.
+On Monday, Binance said it would offer tokens denominated in the exchange’s own cryptocurrency giving investors exposure to MicroStrategy Inc, Microsoft Corp and Apple Inc.

-These joined tokens representing Tesla Inc and Coinbase Global Inc that were already trading.
+These joined tokens representing Tesla Inc and Coinbase Global Inc that are already trading.

 “BaFin has grounds to suspect that Binance Germany is selling shares in Germany in the form of ‘share tokens’ without offering the necessary prospectuses,” it said.